PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 # ASCII
 Now that we can count using binary we'll use those numbers and map them to specific symbols and characters.
 The ASCII standard is very old but is still used today by programming languages like the C programming language.
 C actually lets us manipulate the `0`s and `1`s, but we'll get to that another time.

 Here is a short list of some ASCII symbols you might be familiar with.
+Do NOT try to memorize this whole list (I don't know any programmers who have).
+You will mainly need the ASCII mappings if you made a program that has to work with the ASCII standard.

 (For full list see the Notes)